 |Werner Lott, right, and Sean Cleary, at whose house the Greek sailors stayed in Ventry.
 (1984).|

 Well, not quite forgotten.
-However, it did not make much of an impression on the public view of U-boats and their evil Nazi captains.
+However, it did not make much of an impression on the public view of U-boats and their evil captains.
 Lord Mountbatten, however, understood the truth, and he and Lott became good friends for the remainder of their lives.
 The people of Ventry also remembered, though it took them some time to do anything about it.
 On 17 October 2009, residents of Ventry and various dignitaries - including the current German ambassador - gathered to commemorate a memorial to the strange tale of U-35 and the Diamantis.

 |Werner Lott shaking hands with an eyewitness, Jimmy Fenton, near where the Greeks came ashore.|

-People will never forgive Nazis for what they did, and that is how it should be.
+Some people will never forgive Germans for what they did, and that is how it should be.
 Nobody is trying to prove that all U-boat captains were saints and that they only saved, and never took, British (and Greek) lives.
 However, the common perception of U-boat crews and the reality are quite different.
 They were human beings with many good apples among them as well as bad.
 By recalling the tale of Captain Lott and the Diamantis, and similar events such as the Laconia Affair, we perhaps can see that even in the midst of horror, their can be a few angels' bells tinkling.